djangofan/spring-boot-mortgage-calculator/README.md

 # spring-boot-mortgage-calculator
-Just a mortgage calculator application.
+Just a mortgage calculator application using spring-boot and Thymeleaf.

 # Versions
 <table>